 Coconut – Fresh coconut is optional but adds a great texture and flavor.

-You can also use dry desiccated coconut in place of fresh coconut if it’s not available.
+You can also use dry desiccated coconut instead of fresh coconut if it’s unavailable.

 Salt – Adjust according to taste.